-The Josai International University (Tokyo / Togane, Japan), Taichung University (Taiwan), University of Lodz (Poland), The University of Opole (Poland), Aarhus University (Denmark), The University of Palermo (Italy), University of Bucharest (Romania) and Autonomous University of Chiapas (Mexico), The University of Passau (Germany) and the University of Jyväskylä (Finland) and the University of San Andres (Buenos Aires, Argentina) are all partner universities of our Course.
-ICM receives students from these universities as well.
-S tudents from Dijon leave for the partner of their choice where they spend their third semester (September to December of their second year of Masters study).
+The Josai International University (Tokyo / Togane, Japan), Taichung University (Taiwan), University of Lodz (Poland), The University of Opole (Poland), Aarhus University (Denmark), The University of Palermo (Italy), University of Bucharest (Romania), Autonomous University of Chiapas (Mexico), The University of Passau (Germany) and the University of Jyväskylä (Finland) and the University of San Andres (Buenos Aires, Argentina) are all partner universities of our Course.
+ICM receives students from these universities and students from Dijon leave for the partner of their choice where they spend their third semester (September to February of their second year of Masters study).

 All students have a chance to learn the basics of the language of their exchange destination, as well as French during the first year of study in ICM.
 Students may express a preference for one of the exchange destinations when they apply, but this does not guarantee a place on that particular exchange.

 Josai International University is part of the Josai University Group, based in Tokyo, Japan.
 It is a modern private university with several campuses including one in Togane, where the exchange students will be based.

 They will follow a selection of courses related to management, global business, and Japanese language and culture.
 The semester begins in early September and runs until December.

 The National Taichung University of Education is a large public university based in Taiwan’s second most-populated city.
 Students will follow English-learned courses in business-related subjects, and their understanding of the Taiwanese way of life.
 The semester runs from early September to December.

 The University of Lodz is a public research university that was foun ded in 1945 in Poland.
 Students will be attached to the International and Political Studies faculty Where They May study a selection of modules linked to the ICM race Including Intercultural Communication , Asian Studies, Geopolitics and Security Studies.
 The semester runs from early October to February.